mapmanager/mapmanager.github.io/_posts/2017-10-22-fiji-plugins.md

 The Map Manager code to fit dendritic segments is a modified version of the <A HREF="https://imagej.net/Simple_Neurite_Tracer" target="_blank">Simple Neurite Tracer</A> Fiji plugin.

+### Exporting stack annotations to Fiji

+A Fiji plugin (bMergeChannels) is provided to open all the annotations and segments from a stack into Fiji and display them in the ROI manager, a 3D viewer, and in Simple Neurite Tracer.

+ - From a stack window select the main menu 'MapManager - Experimental - Export To Fiji'.
+This will generate a number of text files in a folder named 'MapManagerExport' on the desktop.
+ - Open Fiji and drag and drop the 'bMergeChannelsv1_.py' plugin onto the Fiji window.
+The plugin is in the main map manager source code in the 'Tracing' folder.
+ - In Fiji, run the plugin and select the .txt file corresponding to the stack that was just exported.
+The plugin will display the stack, create an ROI manager, and display a 3D view of the stack with line segments and annotations included.
+ - The tracing can also be opened in [Simple Neurite Tracer][5].
+In Fiji, with the stack window frontmost, select 'Plugins - Segmentation - Simple Neurite Tracer'.
+In Simple Neurite Tracer, load the .swc file (in the MapManagerExport folder) corresponding to the stack that was just exported.

 [1]: https://github.com/cudmore/bob-fiji-plugins
 [2]: hdd-paths